nyunesu/nyunesu.github.io/_pages/handbook.md

 #### Work on your pitch

-Describe it in a single sentence, where that sentence does not describe a single other game, and is quite clear your game.
+Describe your game clearly in a single sentence, where that sentence does not describe a single other game.

 # Production